Shritesh99/polkadot-nft-app-farcaster-frames/README.md

 To connect your own Farcaster Frames to a Polkadot parachain:

-1.   **Create API Routes for Farcaster Verification**:
+##### 1. **Create API Routes for Farcaster Verification**:

 We have used [Neynar](https://docs.neynar.com/reference/quickstart) to interact with the Farcaster Ecosystem, the following API calls given the following files calls the third-party Neynar APIs to get the Frarcaster data.
 Check out the implementation in the follwing files:

 -    `frontend/src/app/api/verify-user/route.ts` to validate Farcaster user identity
 -    `frontend/src/app/api/check-engagement/route.ts` to verify likes and recasts
 -    `frontend/src/app/api/cast-details/route.ts` to fetch information about a cast

-2.   **Configure Frame Metadata**:
+##### 2. **Configure Frame Metadata**:

 -    Add the `fc:frame` meta tag to your application's head
 -    Customize the button text and action to match your application

-3.   **Handle User Context**:
+##### 3. **Handle User Context**:

 -    Use the Farcaster Frame SDK to access user context
 -    Verify user identity and engagement before allowing NFT minting

-4.   **Connect to Polkadot**:
+##### 4. **Connect to Polkadot**:

 -    Use the Polkadot.js API to interact with your parachain
 -    Implement wallet connection and transaction signing

-## Deployment in Kubernetes
+## Parachain Deployment in Kubernetes

 This section provides instructions for deploying the parachain in a Kubernetes environment.